PMS'ing At The Miro Museum

 Some think Miro is a simpleton of sorts but I don't.
 Stand

-under his piece Tapis de la Fundacio a massive, Miro painting
+Tapis de la Fundacio a massive, Miro painting

 in the form of a tapestry/rug and tell me you don't feel